LyuLucas1207/NebulaFX/docs/kms/security.md

 ## Vault Hardening Checklist

 - Enable audit logging (`vault audit enable file file_path=/var/log/vault_audit.log`).
-- Create a dedicated policy granting access only to the `transit` and `secret` paths used by RustFS.
+- Create a dedicated policy granting access only to the `transit` and `secret` paths used by NebulaFX.
 - Configure automatic token renewal or rely on `vault agent` to manage token lifetimes.
 - Monitor the health endpoint (`/v1/sys/health`) and integrate it into your on-call alerts.